martdegraaf/martdegraaf.github.io/src/blog/content/posts/angular-singleton-services-listening-to-routing-events/index.md

 # Conclusion and discussion

 Please don't use this as an golden hammer.
-Normally you would want to be as explicit as possible when subscrbing to route events.
+Normally you would want to be as explicit as possible when subscribing to route events.
 In our case we removed complexity and variations in our codebase.
-Also i am not sure what kind of performance impact this has on applicattions.
+Also I am not sure what kind of performance impact this has on applications.
 We use these subscriptions at root level, so it was a good fit for us.

-Also if you are using my code here, please note it only supports NavigationEnd events.
+Also if you are using my code here, please note it only supports `NavigationEnd` events.
 If you want to support more events, you should edit the design to support a method to in the service if it handles the event type.
-You could use the `Event` type from `@angular/router` to do this.
+You could use the `Event` type from `@Angular/router` to do this.

 ```ts
 public startListening(): void {